 It is critical that follow-up assessments of patients should include questions regarding weight loss or gain, appetite, heat intolerance, mood swings, or any other indications of possible hypo- or hyperthyroidism.
-Because the patient may not be aware that these symptoms are critical, he/she may fail to report them without prompting.
+Because patients may not be aware that these symptoms are critical, they may fail to report them without prompting.
 Obvious physical indications of thyroid dysfunction should also be assessed.